odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 [Twig](https://symfony.com/doc/current/mailer.html)
 template engine in a Slim 4 project.

-### Performance

-Twig compiles templates down to plain optimized PHP code.
-The overhead compared to regular PHP code was reduced to the very minimum.

-### Security

 I think one of the main benefits of Twig, over a native PHP templates, is the killer feature:
 [automatic output escaping](https://twig.symfony.com/doc/3.x/filters/escape.html).